By Ron Prichard

 Fast forward about 7 years.
 I was doing medical school at Tulane, specializing in respiratory and cardiac medicine.
 The stuff that keeps you traditionally alive.

-I hadn’t wasted a lot of time in high school, which is how I ended up in my final classroom year at 19.
+I hadn’t wasted a lot of time in high school, which is how I ended up in my final college year at 20.
 I was dreading the next steps, internship and then residency.
 I was much more into the lab.
 Reanimated mice don’t talk back.

 That experimentation was all kind of under the table, of course.
 But I’d found that mice and birds could be kept alive longer than reptiles and amphibians.
 Had something to do with the mammalian, warm-blooded systems.
-I hadn’t figured it all out yet.
+I could explain by you wouldn’t get it.

 Anyway, I got a call late one night from my dad; my mother had died three years before.
 He told me Lady wasn’t well, and could I come?